-Professor Malin Premaratne received a BSc degree in mathematics, a BE degree in electrical and electronics engineering (with first-class honors), and a Ph.D. degree from the University of Melbourne, Victoria, Australia, in 1995, 1995, and 1998, respectively.
-From 1998 to 2000, he was with the Photonics Research Laboratory, a division of the Australian Photonics Cooperative Research Center (APCRC), University of Melbourne, where he was the Co project Leader of the APCRC Optical Amplifier Project and was also associated with Telstra, Australia, and Hewlett Packard, USA.
-From 2001 to 2003, he worked as a consultant to several companies, including Cisco, Lucent Technologies, Ericsson, Siemens, VPISystems, Telcordia Technologies, Ciena, and Tellium.
-Since 2004, he guided the research program in high-performance computing applications to complex systems simulations at the Advanced Computing and Simulation Laboratory (AχL), Monash University, Clayton, Victoria, Australia, where he is currently the Research Director.
-He is also a Visiting Researcher with the University of Melbourne, Australian National University, University of California Los Angeles (UCLA), University of Rochester, New York, Oxford University and Jet Propulsion Laboratory, NASA, California Institute of Technology (Caltech).
-He is a Fellow, Institute of Engineers Australia (FIEAust) and Fellow of the Optical Society of America (FOSA).
+Malin has spent one-third of his career in industry before joining academia.
+From 1998 to 2000, he was with the Photonics Research Laboratory, The University of Melbourne, where he was the Co-project Leader of the CRC Optical Amplifier Project and was also associated with Telstra, Australia, and Hewlett Packard, USA.
+From 2001 to 2003, Malin worked as a consultant to several companies, including Cisco, Lucent Technologies, Ericsson, Siemens, VPISystems, Telcordia Technologies, Ciena, and Tellium.
+Since 2004, he has guided the research program in high-performance computing applications to complex systems simulations at the Advanced Computing and Simulation Laboratory, Monash University, Clayton, where he holds many senior positions and is a Full Professor.
+He has visiting appointments with The University of California Los Angeles (UCLA), Jet Propulsion Laboratory at Caltech, Oxford University, The University of Melbourne, and Institute of Optics University of Rochester.
+Malin has given presentations on optical devices’ modelling and simulation at many major international meetings, schools, and scientific institutions in the USA, Europe, Asia, and Australia.
+Currently, he is an associate editor for IEEE Photonics Technology Letters, IEEE Photonics Journal, and The Optical Society (OSA) Advances in Optics and Photonics Journal.
+Professor Premaratne is a Fellow of the Optical Society of America (FOSA) and a Fellow of The Institute of Engineers Australia (FIEAust).